-FUFLOUGHS-SOUTH AFFICA:
+FUPLOUCHS-SOUTH AFFICA:

-En inquiry from the South African Union as to arrangements regarding furloughs this year, it wasand party; and that this year it seems impossible to plan for furloughs to America save in cases where conditions of health make action imperative.
+On inquiry from the South African Union as to arrangements regarding furloughs this year, it was

-TOTED, That in view of the straitened condition of the treasury and the difficulty found in planning to accede to just a few requests for additional help this year from needy mission fields, we report to South Africa that we do not see how it is possible to make appropriations this year for the return from South Africa of Elder I.J.Hankins and wife, and of Dr. Thomason
+TOTED, That in view of the straitened condition of the treasury and the difficulty found in planning to accede to just a few requests for additional help this year from needy mission fields, we report to South Africa that we do not see how it is possible to make appropriations this year for the return from South Africa of Elder I.J.
+Hankins and wife, and of Dr. Thomason and party; and that this year it seems impossible to plan for furloughs to America save in cases where conditions of health make action imperative.